What Is Dupuytren’s Disease?

 Therefore, the small palmar nodule rarely requires surgery unless it is sufficiently tender to interfere with activities.

 A progressive contracture is an indicator for surgery and is best demonstrated when the hand can no longer be placed flat on a tabletop.
 There is sufficient deformity to demonstrate that hand function will eventually be threatened at this stage.
-(Fig. 2: The Dupuytren’s deformity may not allow the hand to be placed flat on a tabletop.)
+(Fig. 2)

 mp joint and pip joint diagram